* U.S. consumer prices fall in Sept, most in 8 months

 Oct 15 (Reuters) - U.S. stocks opened higher on Thursday, after two days of losses, as investors assessed economic data and earnings reports from major banks.

 As the reporting season gathers steam, investors will be parsing quarterly results to gauge the impact of a slowing global economy on U.S. companies.

 Global stocks rebounded from two days of losses as investors bet the Federal Reserve will not raise interest rates until 2016.
 The Fed has said it will pull the trigger only if it sees signs of a sustainable economic recovery.

 Data released on Thursday painted contrasting pictures of the state of the U.S. economy.
-While consumer prices posted their biggest drop in eight months in September, unemployment benefits fell in the last week.
+While consumer prices posted their biggest drop in eight months in September, unemployment benefit claims fell in the last week.

-Goldman Sachs shares fell 1.4 percent to $177.01 premarket after the investment bank reported third-quarter results below expectations, hurt by weak bond trading.
+Goldman Sachs shares fell 1.5 percent to $176.83 after the investment bank reported third-quarter results below expectations, hurt by weak bond trading.

 "I think we could be looking at a bumpy mixed positive session," Peter Cardillo, chief market economist at Rockwell Global Capital in New York, adding that the market could turn as investors digest news through the day.

 At 9:37 a.m.
 ET (1337 GMT), the Dow Jones industrial average was up 25.35 points, or 0.15 percent, at 16,950.1, the S&P 500 was up 6.72 points, or 0.34 percent, at 2,000.96 and the Nasdaq composite index was up 27.11 points, or 0.57 percent, at 4,809.96.